yeastrc/mason/mason_doc/callbacks/rowTotalBar_callbackFunctions.md

 For every row totals block in the viewer, the following logic determines when a callback function will be called.
 The row totals block is the optional block placed to the right of a row indicating some summary value for that row.
 For the specific callback function called, see the next section.

+`callbackDataStorage` is an object used to store and retrieve data in subsequent function calls.
+This can be used to store and retrieve data derived from time-consuming computation which would be necessary with each successive function call. `rowItem` is the element from the `rowItems` array corresponding to this row in the <a href="../request_params.md">request_params</a> passed into the Mason viewer when it was created.

 ```javascript

 	// called first, supports complicated computations that only should be run once .